 Asian markets mixed after Wall Street slides

 BEIJING (AP) — Asian stock markets are mixed after Wall Street turned in its biggest weekly decline in more than two months.
-Benchmarks in Shanghai, Tokyo and Hong Kong retreated while Seoul and Sydney gained.
-Southeast Asian markets were mixed.
+Benchmarks in Shanghai, Tokyo and Sydney retreated.
+Seoul gained and Hong Kong was little-changed.
 On Wall Street, the benchmark S&P 500 index lost 0.8% on Friday, breaking a streak of gains.
 Investors have been encouraged by hopes for a coronavirus vaccine and central bank infusions of cash into struggling economies.
-But forecasters warn the rise in prices might be outrunning uncertain economic activity as case numbers rise in the United States and some other countries.
+But forecasters warn the rise in prices might be outpacing uncertain economic activity as case numbers increase in the United States and some other countries.